Stuycs-K/final-project-3-sarkers-seamh/WORKLOG.md

 ### 05-29-2023
 - Hamim:
 	- Configured the required JSON symbol table file to analyze the memory dump for homework (now in `/resources`)

+### 05-30-2023
+- Samin: researched how to make a volatility plugin and started to write code

+### 06-01-2023
+- Samin: finished creating our own plugin and reorganized presentation